kunofellasleep/KunoSparkARExtensions/README.md

 Requirements
 ------------
-- Spark AR Studio v60 or later
+- Spark AR Studio v60 or later (Beta is not supported)

 Usage
 -----